jdwilkin4/GitHub-Search-And-Learn-App/README.md

 # GitHub Search and Learn App
-This is an app where you can search for users and login to receive recommendations for educational resources based on your learning path.
+This is an app where you can search for users and view recommendations for educational resources.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Design
 This project was designed used Bootstrap 5 and FontAwesome Icons.

+## Technologies Used
+* React
+* React Router

+## Testing
+* Jest

 ## Available Scripts